-The developers of the Linux Mint distribution have published the first release of the libAdapta library, created as a fork of libAdwaita.
-The first release of libAdapta 1.5 is based on libAdwaita 1.5 and features support for design themes and some additional features.
-Otherwise, libAdapta supports all the functionality of libAdwaita and provides an identical look and feel to applications by default.
+Distribution developers Linux Mint has published the first release of libAdapta, a fork of libAdwaita.
+The first release of libAdapta 1.5 is based on libAdwaita 1.5 and features theme support and some additional features.
+Otherwise, libAdapta supports all libAdwaita functionality and provides an identical look and feel to applications by default.

-The creation of a fork is explained by the difficulties with the transfer of advanced features developed by the project to the main libAdwaita.
-A soft fork, the code base of which is periodically transferred to new versions of libAdwaita to continue maintaining compatibility, is considered the optimal solution for Linux Mint.
-By maintaining their own branch, Linux Mint developers are not limited in the implementation of their ideas and can quickly add changes, regardless of their approval by the libAdwaita developers.
+The creation of a custom fork is due to difficulties in transferring the project's advanced features into the main libAdwaita library.
+A soft fork, whose codebase is periodically migrated to new versions of libAdwaita to maintain compatibility, is considered optimal for Linux Mint solution.
+By maintaining its own fork, the developers Linux Mint is not limited in implementing its ideas and can quickly add changes, regardless of their approval by the libAdwaita developers.

 The LibAdwaita project is presented as supporting only the GNOME platform, which is why the developers of this library have rejected pull requests related to the integration of theme management tools and support for features that are missing from GNOME.
 The libAdwaita developers have also rejected the idea of adding an extension similar to libGranite.